 - If you have a strong interest and aptitude in math you can choose to take the higher-level math sequence, which is Precalculus College Math (640:115) followed by Unified Calculus I (640:121).
 For your information, Unified Calculus I is the prerequisite for Unified Calculus II (640:122) should you wish to further your education in this area.

-- Alternatively, you can choose to take the lower-level math sequence, which is Precalculus for Business, Economics, and Biology (640:113) followed by Calculus for Business, Economics, and Life Sciences (640:130).
-Be aware that this sequence will not enable you to take upper-level calculus courses.
+- The lower-level math sequence, which is Precalculus for Business, Economics, and Biology (640:113) followed by Calculus for Business, Economics, and Life Sciences (640:130) does NOT satisfy the course requirements for BS in Biology.
+This sequence also will NOT enable you to take upper-level calculus courses.

 Suggestions for completing the chemistry requirements for the major

 Freshmen should plan on taking Chemical Principles in either their freshman or sophomore years.
 Several factors affect this scheduling: